Any updates made to profile expertise areas on 1/19 will need to be resubmitted. Sorry for the inconvenience.

 Douglas Sylvester is the 8th dean of the Sandra Day O’Connor College of Law at Arizona State University.
 Under his leadership, ASU Law reached historic heights ranked 25th in the nation (up from 40th in 2012) and 8th among public law schools.
 From 2012-2016, the law school placed in the top 20 for employment (rising as high as #11 in 2014), hired more than 25 faculty members, and raised more than $50 million — twice the amount raised in the prior 45 years combined.

-Sylvester was also a driving force for the conceptualization and creation of the Beus Center for Law and Society in downtown Phoenix, which is now home to ASU Law and a number of other legal-related organizations including the innovative ASU Alumni Law Group and the Arizona Legal Center.
+Professor Sylvester was also a driving force for the conceptualization and creation of the Beus Center for Law and Society in downtown Phoenix, which is now home to ASU Law and a number of other legal-related organizations including the innovative ASU Alumni Law Group and the Arizona Legal Center.

-Before becoming dean, Sylvester served as associate dean for faculty research and development, responsible for building an environment that fosters faculty scholarship, organizing speaker series, mentoring junior faculty, and seeking innovative ways to increase the faculty's visibility.
+Before becoming dean, he served as associate dean for faculty research and development, responsible for building an environment that fosters faculty scholarship, organizing speaker series, mentoring junior faculty, and seeking innovative ways to increase the faculty's visibility.

-In 2007, Sylvester was appointed special consultant to a National Academy of Sciences panel charged with reforming the U.S. Census.
+In 2007, Professor Sylvester was appointed special consultant to a National Academy of Sciences panel charged with reforming the U.S. Census.
 He was the founding faculty director of the innovative Technology Ventures Clinic which introduces students to transactional legal practice in high-technology sectors.
-Sylvester also has been an expert witness in cases involving licensing, intellectual property and technology, and has advised numerous entrepreneurs in building their businesses.
+He also has been an expert witness in cases involving licensing, intellectual property and technology, and has advised numerous entrepreneurs in building their businesses.

-Sylvester has published, taught and lectured on issues of intellectual property law and commercialization, international law, emerging technologies and privacy.
+Professor Sylvester has published, taught and lectured on issues of intellectual property law and commercialization, international law, emerging technologies and privacy.
 In 2006, he taught nanotechnology and the law, the first time such a course was offered in the country by full-time law faculty.

 Douglas Sylvester, Kenneth Abbott, & Gary Marchant, Not Again!
 Public Perception, Regulation, and Nanotechnology, 3 Regulation & Governance 165 (2009).